kleysongomes/fisgados_frontend_web/README.md

 ## 📄 Licença

 Este projeto está sob a licença MIT.
-Sinta-se livre para usar, contribuir e adaptar.

 ---

-Feito com 💜 por [Sua Equipe ou Nome]
+Feito com 💜